When writing a resume from scratch, in addition to your resume format and design, the font you choose is key to making a good impression.

 - Body content: 10-12pt

 Readability is the most important part of choosing your resume font size.
-So while 10–12 points works for most resume fonts, the truth is that each font varies.
+So while 10–12 points works for most fonts, some fonts might need to be set at a slightly smaller or larger size.

 To find a perfect balance: